+In Fairest, we see the untold story of Levana, the villain of the series.
 Levana has grown up in a loveless family.
-Channary, the first born and heir, certainly has no love for her little sister.
+Channary, the first born and heir, certainly has no love for Levana.
 Cruel and vain, Channary abuses her lunar powers on her six-year-old sister, forcing her into a fire.
-Levana carries her burn scars for the rest of her life, but she becomes quite skilled at using her glamor to cover them up.
+Levana carries her burn scars for the rest of her life, but she becomes skilled at using her glamor to cover them up.

-On top of her marriage problems, Levana has to accept the fact that she will never be queen.
-Instead, her young niece, Selene, is to be the next queen.
+Even when Levana uses her glamor to resemble his deceased wife, he does not return her love.
+He only cares about his child, Winter.
+In addition to her marriage problems, Levana must accept the fact that she will never be queen.
+Instead, her young niece, Selene, is next in line.
 Levana is convinced that Selene will be just as terrible a queen as Channary, and she begins to plot how she will get Selene out of the picture to find her own happy ending.

 This book was disturbing, young adult level though it was.
 It shows sibling abuse, marital abuse, and child abuse.
 We see just how messed up Levana really is in Fairest, which helps us see why she does everything she does in the rest of the series.
 Thankfully, this is a quick read, so we don’t have to deal with Levana’s obsessive behavior for very long.

 If you enjoyed this review, please consider following Reads & Roses.
 It would mean the world to have you on my team!